This page has been translated automatically.

 What is UUSL?#

-The Unified UNIGINE shader language (UUSL) is a wrapper, which unifies the most part of GLSL and HLSL syntax.
-You can use the UUSL instructions to write shader code without graphic API defining: it will work on both APIs.
+The Unified UNIGINE shader language (UUSL) is a wrapper, which wraps HLSL syntax and uses custom parsers for #ifdef constructs.
+You can use the UUSL instructions to write shader code without graphic API defining: it will work on all APIs.

 Should I write shaders by using UUSL only?#

 Definitely not.
 UUSL is just a wrapper which facilitates the shader-writing process.
-You can also use an old-school approach by writing separately part of the shader for corresponding graphic API with GLSL and HLSL shading languages.
+You can also use an old-school approach by writing separately part of the shader for corresponding graphic API with HLSL and PS5's shading languages.

 Which shader stages does the Unigine engine have?#